AlexGTL2602/Using-Python-For-Research-/README.md

 # Using-Python-For-Research-
-The following scripts provide the material covered in the course "Using Python For Research" offers by Hardvard University through Edx platform.
+The following scripts provide the material covered in the course "Using Python For Research" offers by Harvard University through Edx platform.

 ## Syllabus